 Violating a Court-Approved Parenting Agreement

-In most states, the custody or parenting agreement then becomes a binding court order or "decree," dictating the parents' (or other parties') rights and obligations under the agreement.
+In most states, the agreement then becomes a binding court order or "decree," dictating the parents' (or other parties') rights and obligations under the agreement.
 The parties to the agreement must stick to it or they may face legal consequences.
-For example, if a parenting agreement has been converted into a court order, and the agreement is violated by a father who repeatedly fails to return his daughter on time after weekend visits, the mother may go to court to enforce the agreement and resolve the matter.
+For example, if it's been converted into a court order, and the agreement is violated by a father who repeatedly fails to return his daughter on time after weekend visits, the mother may go to court to enforce the agreement and resolve the matter.

 Having a parenting agreement can definitely save you a lot of time, money, and anxiety during a divorce proceeding.
 However, it's not always easy for separated parents to speak to each other, let alone come to an agreement.
 That's where family law attorneys can make a big difference as they have experience obtaining agreements even in the most contentions of separations.
 Get help today and find an experienced family law attorney near you.